LiveVoice Import with GStreamer

 In case your LiveVoice Channel has video and video import with the "RTP Listen Raw" format as import type enabled, you are, similar to the audio import option, shown a hostname:port combination is shown, such as, e.g., "Send stream to: jvr14.streaming.livevoice.io:10527".
 In the following examples, the part in front of the colon, "jvr14.streaming.livevoice.io" will be referred to as "<host>" and the part after the colon, "10527" as "<video port>".
 N.b.: <host> is usually the same for audio and video; the port differs for audio and video.

-To provide reasonable realtime performance while also providing good quality when streaming a video file via LiveVoice, it is strongly recommended to first convert your existing video file to the format the LiveVoice import requires: audio encoded with the Opus codec, video encoded with the VP8 codec.
+To provide reasonable real-time performance while also providing good quality when streaming a video file via LiveVoice, it is strongly recommended to first convert your existing video file to the format the LiveVoice import requires: audio encoded with the Opus codec, video encoded with the VP8 codec.

 So, convert the video file to webm format containing Opus-encoded audio and VP8-encoded video streams: